Dimash Qudaibergen: 2022 Kazakh protests

 During the 2022 Kazakh protests, Dimash made an Instagram post on 4 January calling for a peaceful solution to the issues raised by the protesters as well as internal stability and calmness.
 Dimash was one of the very few Kazakh celebrities to comment on the protests.
 On 5 January, Dimash's account went offline without any explanation.
 He had over three million followers and was one of the most followed Kazakh accounts on the platform.
-On 6 January, his producer and composer Igor Krutoy claimed in a comment on his own Instagram account that Dimash's account had been put offline following the events.